-Act 167 of 1978 requires the Commonwealth's counties to adopt storm water management plans.
+Act 167 of 1978 requires the Commonwealth's counties to adopt stormwater management plans.
 Municipalities are required by the Act to implement ordinances to regulate development in a manner consistent with their county's plan.
-The costs associated with implementing and carrying out a storm water management plan need a dedicated funding source whether at the local or state level.
-In the absence of adequate federal or state funding, The League advocates for local flexibility to decide the best avenue to fund storm water management.
+In the absence of an adequate and dedicated federal or state funding source, all municipalities need to have the authority to manage costs by collecting reasonable and uniform fees, based on the amount of impervious surface, on all developed properties with their borders.

 Implementation and enforcement of county and municipal plans is not consistent across the Commonwealth, thereby putting counties and municipalities that do comply at an economic disadvantage.
-In addition to adequate funding, The League supports a compliance system that is enforced, a study of the financial costs to local government and taxpayers, an assessment of the impact of storm water management policies, and approval by the General Assembly of the storm water guidelines and a model storm water management ordinance pursuant to Section 14(b) of the Act.
+In addition to adequate funding, The League supports a compliance system that is enforced, a study of the financial costs to local government and taxpayers, an assessment of the impact of stormwater management policies, and approval by the General Assembly of the stormwater guidelines and a model stormwater management ordinance pursuant to Section 14(b) of the Act.

-Storm water management is an important responsibility of government that impacts water quality, floodplain management, infrastructure, public health and safety.
+Stormwater management is an important responsibility of government that impacts water quality, floodplain management, infrastructure, public health and safety.
 However, compliance measures are expensive, confusing, and oftentimes changing.
-The League urges the General Assembly to elevate the issue of storm water management to a priority; and to work with local government to develop reasonable, achievable goals; regional approaches to avoid duplication of resources; and economically viable solutions.
+The League urges the General Assembly to elevate the issue of stormwater management to a priority; and to work with local government to develop reasonable, achievable goals; regional approaches to avoid duplication of resources; and economically viable solutions.